 The salaries and allowances are calculated based on the percentage increases as per the collective agreement between organised labour and the employer for a particular period.
-The remuneration of all political office bearers is based on the limitations and percentages as determined by the responsible National Minister b) Collection Costs c) Depreciation d) Interest External Borrowings
+The remuneration of all political office bearers is based on the limitations and percentages as determined by the responsible National Minister.

+b) Collection Costs

-It refers to costs attributed to the maintenance of the financial system used for the collection of the outstanding amounts and is based on the service level agreement e) Bulk Purchases
+It refers to costs attributed to the maintenance of the financial system used for the collection of the outstanding amounts and is based on the service level agreement.